An Approach

 The second derivative

-The derivative of y = f(x) -- y'(x) -- will itself be a function of x.
-This new function may itself be differentiable.
+The derivative of y = f(x)—y'(x)— will itself be a function of x.
+That new function may itself be differentiable.
 If that is the case, we call the derivative of the first derivative of y the second derivative.
-The notation for
+The notation

 Consider this equation of motion,